-" Projects up to \$5,000 are eligible for 100% funding, with little to no cost-share!
+" Projects up to \$5,000 are eligible for 100% funding.
 Projects over \$5,000 are still eligible, but may require cost-share depending on the full project price.

 Why so Easy?
 We want to help you upgrade your systems because: